-The first step is the decision to do it and the second step I would recommend would be to write down your goals.
+The first step is the decision to do it; the second step I recommend is writing down your goals.

-Actually writing things down as opposed to just memorizing them in our heads make us more committed.
+Writing things down instead of memorizing them in our heads makes us more committed.

 2. Developing a positive habit

-When there is a positive attitude towards anything, the desire to have positive results become high because having a positive mindset in all you do gives you an edge over negative thinkers.
+When there is a positive attitude towards anything, the desire for positive results becomes high because having a positive mindset in all you do gives you an edge over negative thinkers.